hosteur-sa-ch/rag-hosteur-backup-fileagent/README.md

 Hosteur Backup Dashboard is always accessible over TLS at node fqdn like : https://nodexxxx-env-xxxx.rag-cloud.hosteur.com:8443/

+>**!!
+Backup Encryption Keys : this encryption key AES-256 format, is the key for your backups, keep it with caution, if you loose it you wont be able to use your backups anymore !!**

 ![src](srcdoc/Screenshot_20211463.png)

 >If you open UI at this time you should get error message because you haven't deployed agent yet.